Jack Entratter: Biography

 Entratter was born to a Jewish family, and began working in the French Casino in Miami as a reservation clerk as a teenager.
-He later worked as a bouncer at the Stork Club in New York City in the 1930s.
+He worked as a bouncer at the Stork Club in New York City in the 1930s.
 In 1940, he was appointed as an assistant to Jules Podell at the Copacabana nightclub, and was later general manager of the club.
 By 1949, he had a controlling interest in the nightclub, and he was still at the club in July 1952.